opethe1st/github.io/blog/2019/09/json_in_go.md

 # How I implemented the JSON specification in Go and what I learned

-Why bother?
+# Why bother?
 Deliberate practice.
 I have read and thought a lot about software engineering but I realise that to really gain insights I need to try out the ideas I have come across.
-The JSON specification is ideal because compared to a real project that has varying requirements and with pressures.
+The JSON specification is ideal because compared to a real project that has varying requirements and pressures.
 This is very well defined and relatively simple.
-It is also so I could practise Go.
+I also wrote this so I could practise Go.
 I should be a lot more confident about Go by the end of this.
 So let’s dive in!

 ## The Process
 # Step 1 - MVP